gaming-gaming/WOTD-Brand-Assets/README.md

 # Word of the Day Brand Assets
-This is the official **Word of the Day** brand assets repository.
+This is the official **Word of the Day (WOTD)** brand assets repository.
 This contains vector and raster files for assets used by WOTD.
 For the Word of the Day code, visit [this repository](https://github.com/gaming-gaming/Word-of-the-Day).

 ## License Information
 Unless otherwise stated, all assets here are licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1).